mhelmih/docureco/sample-project/doc/srs.md

   </tr>
   <tr>
     <td></td>
     <td>6.
-System updates the book data, including any changes to favorite status, according to the user's input.</td>
+System updates the book data, including any changes to favorite status and cover image, according to the user's input.</td>
   </tr>
 </table>